bxdoan/bxdoan/README.md

 <div align="center">

-> Don’t give up, there’s no shame in falling down!
-True shame is to not stand up again!
+> All we can do is live until the day we die.
+Control what we can…and fly free.

-> — Shintaro Midorima —
+> — Deneil Young —

 </div>